posit-dev/chatlas/README.md

 ## Model choice

-If you're using chatlas inside your organisation, you'll typically need to use whatever you're allowed to.
-If you're using chatlas for your own personal exploration, we recommend starting with:
+If you're using chatlas inside your organisation, you'll be limited to what your org allows, which is likely to be one provided by a big cloud provider (e.g. `ChatAzureOpenAI()` and `ChatBedrockAnthropic()`).
+If you're using chatlas for your own personal exploration, you have a lot more freedom, so we recommend starting with one of the following:

-`ChatOpenAI()`, which currently defaults to `model="gpt-4o-mini"`.
-You might want to try `"gpt-4o"` for more demanding task and if you want to force complex reasoning, `"o1-mini"`.
+- I'd recommend starting with either `ChatOpenAI()` or `ChatAnthropic()`. `ChatOpenAI()` defaults to **GPT-4o-mini**, which is good and relatively cheap.
+You might want to try `model = "gpt-4o"` for more demanding tasks, or `model = "o1-mini"` if you want to force complex reasoning. `ChatAnthropic()` is similarly good and well priced.
+It defaults to **Claude 3.5 Sonnet** which we have found to the be the best for writing code.

-`ChatAnthropic()`, which defaults to Claude 3.5 Sonnet.
-This currently appears to be the best model for code generation.
+- Try `ChatGoogle()` if you want to put a lot of data in the prompt.
+This provider defaults to the **Gemini 1.5 Flash** model which supports 1 million tokens, compared to 200k for Claude 3.5 Sonnet and 128k for GPT 4o mini.

-If you want to put a lot of data in the prompt, try `ChatGoogle()` which defaults to Gemini 1.5 Flash and supports 1 million tokens, compared to 200k for Claude 3.5 Sonnet and 128k for GPT 4o mini.
+- Use [Ollama](https://ollama.com) with `ChatOllama()` to run models on your own computer.
+The biggest models you can run locally aren't as good as the state of the art hosted models, but they also don't share your data and and are effectively free.

 ## Using chatlas